rhwood/rhwood.github.io/ramblings/_posts/2011-02-11-writing-a-throwaway-app.md

 date: 2011-02-11 00:00
 categories: Ramblings
 ---
-# Front Matter

-I wrote a simple app for the iPhone while I was preparing to deploy called [Doing Time](http://axsw.co/doing-time).
+I wrote a simple app for the iPhone while I was preparing to deploy called [Doing Time](/axsw/doing-time).
 These are some notes and experiences during the process.

 # Writing a Throwaway App